-Bethel United Methodist Church – 160 Years in Spartanburg
+Bethel United Methodist Church – Since 1856 in Spartanburg

 Spartanburg was a small courthouse village in 1856 when Mrs. Electa Button Leverton invited some of her Methodist friends to attend worship services in her home on Morgan Square.
 History does not record how long this group of friends continued their meetings there, but out of their fellowship grew a church.
 Moving to a small frame structure on the road to Union, the fledgling church had no minister until 1879.
 Students from Wofford College helped lead worship services until the Annual Conference sent a minister to what they called Spartanburg’s “Mission Church.”